clemsonacm/presentations/README.md

 ### ...for Editing Content

-`index.html` dynamically loads markdown files into the presentation based on the contents of `?seminar-name` (the `location.search` variable): accessing `?git` loads the file `markdown/git.md`.
 All you have to do after setting the presentations up for viewing is to edit the markdown and refresh the page.
 You probably don't even have to touch `index.html`.

 ### ...for Editing Style